 Master in International Cooperation and Development (MICD) is a two-year professional Master’s Program aiming to develop competent human resources with specialized knowledge and effective tools to lead and manage projects in the field of development cooperation.
-The Master’s Program is designed to equip learners with academic background and necessary practical knowledge including project management skills required by national and international NGOs, UN agencies, public institutions and other development projects.
-In response to the need to train students on international cooperation and development, MICD is designed jointly by Mid-western University (MU) of Nepal and International School of Advanced Studies (ISAS), Kathmandu under academic and technical assistance from University of Pavia in Italy within the framework of global Master in Cooperation and Development Network (CDN) of Pavia.
-Originally initiated from Pavia in Italy, similar other Master’s programs are being offered in Palestine, Columbia, Kenya and Kathmandu, Nepal.
+The Master’s Program is designed to equip learners with academic background and necessary practical knowledge including project management skills required by national and international NGOs, UN agencies, public institutions, and other development projects.
+In response to the need to train students on international cooperation and development, MICD Course is designed jointly by Mid-West University (MU) of Nepal and the International School of Advanced Studies (ISAS), Kathmandu under academic and technical assistance from the University of Pavia in Italy within the framework of global Master in Cooperation and Development Network (CDN) of Pavia.
+Originally initiated from Pavia in Italy, similar other Master’s programs are being offered in Palestine, Columbia, Kenya, and Kathmandu, Nepal.

 Through a multidisciplinary approach, the Master’s Program aims to familiarize students with various disciplines and development experiences.
-Spread over two years, the Program is structured into main courses covering Development Studies, Development Economics, International Studies, Contemporary Studies, Management Studies including results based Project Cycle Management including Internship and Thesis writing.
-MICD is organized in 4 semesters: while the first three semesters are dedicated in frontal classes, lecturers and classroom teaching learning activities; the fourth semester is dedicated for acquiring practical knowledge and exposure through internship placement in different agencies and thesis writing on development issues.
+Spread over two years, the Program is structured into main courses covering Development Studies, Development Economics, International Studies, Contemporary Studies, and Management Studies including Results-Based Project Cycle Management including Internship/Project Work and Thesis writing.
+MICD is organized in 4 semesters: while the first three semesters are dedicated to frontal classes, lecturers, and classroom teaching learning activities; the fourth semester is dedicated to acquiring practical knowledge and exposure through internship placement in different agencies and thesis writing on development issues.

-The Master’s Program awards 120 Credit Hours, equivalent to 1200 marks, and covers 1200 learning hours.
+The Master’s Program awards 75 Credit Hours, equivalent to 1900 marks, and covers 1200 learning hours.
 Each course is divided into a series of modules under different subjects.
 MICD classes are conducted in part-time mode, intended to allow full-time working students to continue their work without interruption.
-Lectures are delivered five days in a week, from Monday to Friday, in the morning from 6.30am to 9.30am.
-MICD classes are delivered in English by international and Nepali academicians, experts and practitioners experienced in cooperation and development sector.
+Lectures are delivered five days a week, from Monday to Friday, in the morning from 6.30 am to 9.30 am.
+MICD classes are delivered in English by international and Nepali academicians, experts, and practitioners experienced in the cooperation and development sector.